podinate/podinate/Contribute.md

 ## Repo Structure
 We use a monorepo, each top level folder here represents a single service, or holds some shared libraries.
 These are the most important ones:
 - **api** - holds the OpenAPI definition for the Podinate API.
-- **api-backend**
+- **controller**

  In the `api` folder is our API definition, if updated generate the updated client and server packages with the script `make api-generate`.
 It will ask you for a sudo password so it can update some permission issues from running the generator inside a Docker container.

 ## Documentation
 There is a Readme.md file inside important package folders.
-Please make sure to read `api-backend/Readme.md` and `api-backend/iam/Readme.md`.
+Please make sure to read `controller/Readme.md` and `controller/iam/Readme.md`.

 ## Getting started with development